mirkoruks/aceflex/README.md

 - `covvars`: Here you can enter the covariates.
 Like for the acevars, you must not enter the variables with the twin specific suffix.
 You can enter variables with or without within-twin-pair variance.
 The function checks if there is within-pair variance automatically.
 The default is `covvars = NULL`, so if you don't enter covariates, the function assumes that there are none.
 - `covariance`: Here you can define if you want to enter the covariates in the covariance matrix or as "definition variables" in the means vector.
 - `ordinal`: It is a vector of strings specifying which of the elements of `acevars` are ordinal variables.
 If you want to decompose extraversion and education in a multivariate model - so `acevars = c("extraversion", "education")` - and education is a ordinal variable, you need to write `acevars = "education"`.
 By default, the function assumes that all variables are continuous.
 - `optimizer`: Choose your preferred estimator.
 There are three options: `"SLSQP"`, `"NPSOL"` and `"CSOLNP"`.
 You can check the OpenMx documentation or the OpenMx forum to figure out the differences.
-"SLSQP" is the default
+For continuous data "SLSQP" is the default, for models with ordinal variables, `"CSOLNP"` is the default. `"NPSOL"` is not included in the CRAN-version of OpenMx.
+If you want to know how to install the OpenMx version with `"NPSOL"` installed, you might check [this](https://openmx.ssri.psu.edu/installing-openmx) out.
 - `tryHard`: If `TRUE` the function uses `mxTryHard()` to estimate the model, which means that it makes multiple attempts to fit the model with different starting values.
 Sometimes bad starting values can ruin your model (although I tried to choose them wisely).
 The default is `FALSE`.
 So, if you encounter some problems you may switch to `tryHard = TRUE`
 - `type`: Here you can choose the default model type for the multivariate case: `type = "aceb"` refers to the ACE beta model (it's the default) and `type = "chol"` refers to the Cholesky model.
 Soon.
 If implemented, you can choose between `type = "CF"` for the correlated factor model and `type = "VC"` for the variance component model, as well.